 Awards will be given in three categories: (1) Best Overall Analysis, (2) Best Visualization, and (3) Best Use of External Data.

 All teams must utilize the designated real-world dataset in their entry (details to come); although not required for general submission, to qualify for the Best Use of External Data category, teams must also utilize an additional dataset identified on their own.

 Winning teams will receive a $50 Amazon gift card, complimentary memberships to ASA, and a Fall Data Challenge winners t-shirt, along with bragging rights and a chance to apply statistical skills to an important real-world issue.

 Winners also will be promoted to ASA’s membership of leading statisticians and data scientists in academia, industry, business, government, and through ASA’s public education campaign, This is Statistics.
 Second and third place winners also will be recognized.

-All submissions must utilize the designated real-world dataset in their entry (details to come).
+All submissions must utilize the designated real-world dataset in their entry.

 If you still have questions, contact us at firstname.lastname@example.org.